csc2430-master/Lab5-Starter/README.md

 Here’s a recommendation set of steps to doing this assignment:

-1. Start by putting your name in the file headers for **grid.cpp*, **cpuLogic.h**, and **cpuLogic.cpp** as author or co-author.
+1. Start by putting your name in the file headers for **grid.cpp**, **cpuLogic.h**, and **cpuLogic.cpp** as author or co-author.

 2. Implement the _Grid_ constructor and the _Grid_ class methods that correspond to the Lab 4 interface functions.
 The function header comments have already been placed in the file **grid.cpp** for you.
 You can copy in the corresponding Lab 4 implementation under each function header comment and then fix the syntax.
 No algorithmic changes are necessary here.
-Once you get the hang of it, this should go quickly.
-Make sure everything compiles before you go further.
+Once you get the hang of it, this should go quickly.  *Make sure everything compiles before you go further*.

 3. Implement the _FireShot_ method of the _Grid_ class.
 This will take more thinking.